 The FCC has Equal Employment Opportunity (EEO) rules and policies for radio and TV broadcasters and multichannel video programming distributors (MVPDs), such as cable TV and satellite TV operators.
 The rules prohibit discrimination in hiring on the basis of race, color, religion, national origin or gender by broadcasters and MVPDs.
-The rules specifically for MVPDs also prohibit discrimination in hiring on the basis of age.
+For MVPDs, the rules also prohibit discrimination in hiring on the basis of age.
 The EEO rules require broadcasters employing five or more full-time employees, and MVPDs employing six or more full-time employees, to maintain an EEO recruitment program.
 The recruitment rules include requirements to provide notice of job vacancies and to undertake additional outreach measures to all qualified job candidates, such as holding job fairs and establishing scholarship programs.

 FCC rule requirements

 The FCC's EEO rules require broadcasters and MVPDs subject to the recruitment requirements to:

 - Widely distribute information concerning each full-time (30 hours or more) job vacancy, except for vacancies that need to be filled in demanding or special circumstances.

 - Provide notice of each full-time job vacancy to recruitment organizations that request notice.